 One of the side effects of an SCI is Autonomic Dysreflexia.
 AD is an over-activity of the autonomic nervous system.

 The reflex resuts in spasms and a narrowing of the blood vessels.
-This causes a rise in blood pressure.
-A… Continue reading
+This causes a rise in blood… Continue reading

 Diet can play a role in managing a neurogenic bladder and bowel.

 Neurogenic bowel: Regular meals should be spaced throughout the day.
 Adequate fluid intake is 40 ml per kg body weight plus 500 ml, or at least… Continue reading